 Use my top 3 passive income business ideas for retirement to supplement your savings once you retire.
-You can implement any of these ideas online from the comfort of your home.
+You can use any of these ideas to create your own work from home job after retirement.

 I’ve been semi-retired for about 5 years and I’m only 59.
 My passive income allows me to have complete freedom to travel and enjoy life.
 I work when I feel like it, and can take time off at the drop of a hat.